toddwschneider/nyc-taxi-data/README.md

 ## Schema

 - `trips` table contains all yellow and green taxi trips, plus Uber pickups from April 2014 through September 2014.
-Each trip has a `cab_type_id`, which references the `cab_types` table and refers to one of `'yellow'`, `'green'`, or '`uber`'.
+Each trip has a `cab_type_id`, which references the `cab_types` table and refers to one of `yellow`, `green`, or `uber`.
 Each trip maps to a census tract for pickup and dropoff
 - `nyct2010` table contains NYC census tracts, plus a fake census tract for the Newark Airport.
 It also maps census tracts to NYC's official neighborhood tabulation areas
 - `uber_trips_2015` table contains Uber pickups from January 2015 through June, 2015.
 These are kept in a separate table because they don't have specific latitude/longitude coordinates, only location IDs.
 The location IDs are stored in the `uber_taxi_zone_lookups` table, which also maps them (approximately) to neighborhood tabulation areas
 - `central_park_weather_observations` has summary weather data by date